jakemcc/jakemccrary.com/source/_posts/2014-09-01-book-review-haskell-data-analysis-cookbook.markdown

 but does point you toward libraries for various tasks and shows a short example of using them.

-A critic I have of most blog posts and examples in books can be applied to this book.
+A common  critic I have of most blog posts and examples in books can be applied to this book.
 Most examples do not do qualified imports of namespaces or selective imports of functions from namespaces.
 This is especially useful when your examples might be read by people who are